ymnliu/coref/README.md

 # coref

-Working copy of Coreference resolver.
+Working copy of Coreference ident file evaluator.

 Please put these projects into your workspace with all previous dependencies, e.g. ModelFileFactory.